antoniolanza/Garage-Opener-Feather-Huzzah/README.md

 # Garage-Opener-Feather-Huzzah
-Control garage door with phone
+Allows you to control your garage door with your phone and checks if its open or closed Thingsneeded :
-Thingsneeded :
 - Feather Huzzah: https://www.adafruit.com/product/2821
 - FeatherWing Latching Relay: https://www.adafruit.com/product/2923